kyco/godevwatch/README.md

 File naming: `{timestamp}-{pid}-{status}`

+The tracker automatically cleans up status files from older failed/aborted builds when a newer build succeeds, and removes all status files when a build completes successfully.

 Valid statuses:
 - `building`: Build in progress
 - `failed`: Build failed
-- `aborted`: Build was interrupted
+- `aborted`: Build was interrupted by a new file change

-When a build completes successfully, all status files for that build are removed.

 ### Proxy Server

 The proxy server:
-- Forwards requests to your Go backend
+- Forwards requests to your Go backend on the configured port
-- Injects live reload script into HTML responses
+- Injects live reload script into HTML responses (when `inject_script: true`)
-- Serves a "waiting" page when backend is down
+- Serves a "waiting" page when backend server is not running
-- Provides WebSocket endpoint for real-time updates
+- Provides WebSocket endpoint for real-time build status and server status updates
+- Uses `lsof` to check if the backend server is listening on the configured port
+- Polls backend server status every 2 seconds and broadcasts changes to clients

 ## API Endpoints